Omurice Recipe With Delicious Demi-Glace Sauce

 Ingredients (1 serving)

 -2tbsp butter (1 for eggs and 1 for rice)

--2tbsp okonomi or Japanese-style Worcester sauce (may be available at an Asian supermarket).
+-2tbsp okonomi (sweet and savory sauce) or Japanese-style Worcester sauce (may be available at an Asian supermarket).
 This can be substituted by an HP sauce.

 -2tbsp red wine

 1. Put the all ingredients in a small pan and heat up, stopping once the sauce is boiled.
 If the sauce is too thick, add some water.

 1. Chop the chicken and onions into dices.

 2. Melt the butter on a pan over medium heat.